ShuzeLiu/academic-kickstart/content/home/experience.md

   date_start = "2019-06-17"
   date_end = "2019-08-14"
   description = """
-  A
-  B
+  Focused on **Image Classification**
-  •	Developed a program in **Python** to test actual performance of  twelve convolutional neural networks on the server.
+  *	Developed a program in **Python** to test actual performance of  twelve convolutional neural networks on the server.
-  • Implemented ShuffleNet v2 by MxNet in **Python**.
+  * Implemented ShuffleNet v2 by MxNet in **Python**.
 Trained the convolutional neural network on clothing pictures.
-  • Achieved 91.8% accuracy on clothing classification problem and decreased training time by tuning the hyperparameters.
+  * Achieved 91.8% accuracy on clothing classification problem and decreased training time by tuning the hyperparameters.
-  • Developed an **API** for this CNN to allow the City Brain project to feed any size of pictures and get their labels.
+  * Developed an **API** for this CNN to allow the City Brain project to feed any size of pictures and get their labels.
   """

 [[experience]]